sshah1002/sshah1002/README.md

-- 👋 Hi, I'm Sachi, and I am currently a second year student at the University of Waterloo studying Computing and Financial Management
+- 👋 Hi, I'm Sachi, and I am currently a third year student at the University of Waterloo studying Computing and Financial Management
-- 👀 I’m interested in web development, data science/analysis, FinTech, and machine learning.
+- 👀 I’m interested in data science/analysis, trading, fintech, and machine learning
-- 🌱 I’m currently learning Python, SQL, React, Angular, and Java.
-- 💞️ I’m looking to collaborate on web development, data science, and FinTech projects!
+- 💞️ I’m looking to collaborate on data science, machine learning, and FinTech projects!
 - 📫 Reach me by email at s274shah@uwaterloo.ca or shahsachi.mn@gmail.com

 <!---